 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 Enrollment is required for select Amex benefits.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Capital One has been on a mission with its credit cards over the last few years.
 In its bid to increase market share, this has meant releasing new cards to compete with other high-end travel credit cards.
 While the Capital One Venture X Rewards Credit Card is marketed toward consumers, its companion — the Capital One Venture X Business — is made for small businesses.
-The cards share very similar names — and even earn the same transferable rewards currency — but there are some key differences between them.
+The cards share very similar names but there are some key differences between the pair.

 Let's take a look at the similarities and differences between the Capital One Venture X and Venture X Business to help you tell them apart and decide which one may be right for you.